 OM.ADMINISTRATORS ensures that those with highest level of responsibility in an organization select appropriate personnel for the system builder, account administrators, storage administrators, and administrators of other servers, including business servers.
 Therefore, the system builder is a trusted person.
-Also, account administrators, storage administrators, and the administrators of other servers, including business servers, and the administrators of other servers, including business servers, builder is a trusted person.
 Also, account administrators, storage administrators, and the administrators of other servers, including business servers, do not perform malicious acts regarding one another's work.
 Work includes the management of the accounts and permissions of storage management software users, the management of storages, and the management of other servers.